 Look for dual diagnosis treatment programs if you have a mental illness and a substance abuse disorder.

 What Are the Credentials of the Outpatient Treatment Center Staff?

 Make sure the treatment program is accredited by the state it is in and by national organizations such as the Commission on Accreditation of Rehabilitation Facilities.6 These accrediting bodies require programs to meet rigorous standards of patient care and quality treatment.

 Additionally, the facility should be run by well-trained, licensed mental health professionals and addiction specialists.
-This should include a core clinical medical staff (i.e., psychiatrists, internists and nurses), licensed addiction counselors, master’s-level therapists and social workers.6
+This should include a core clinical medical staff (i.e. psychiatrists, internists and nurses), licensed addiction counselors, master’s-level therapists and social workers.6

-Does It Offer Individual Treatment Plans?
+Does the Treatment Facility Offer Individual Treatment Plans?

 Therefore, make sure that the outpatient rehab program offers individual treatment plans and a continuing care approach where the treatment intensity varies over time according to your changing needs.3

 Outpatient treatment can be extremely effective.
 Many who begin and continue treatment stop using drugs and improve their occupational, social and psychological functioning.
-Intensive outpatient programs can be as effective as inpatient and residential treatments with reduction in problem severity and increased days of abstinence.1,4
+Intensive outpatient rehabilitation programs can be as effective as inpatient and residential treatments, with reduction in problem severity and increased days of abstinence.1,4